hristoast/ncgd-tes3mp/README.md

 An array of strings.
 Indicates which attributes are affected by a particular skill's increase.
 Default: what's in mwscript NCGD

+* `attributeCapMsg`

+String.
+Message that's displayed to players when they reach the server's attribute cap.
+The string is passed to `string.format()` with an attribute name as an argument.
+Default: `Your %s is being limited by otherworldly forces...`

 * `deathDecay.enabled`

 Boolean.
 Enables a period of accelerated decay after death.
 Default: `true`